 Wrongful death lawsuits fall under the category of personal injury law.
 The untimely death of a loved one puts their family members in a difficult situation financially, emotionally as well as legally.
-Wrongful death claims have a number of legal issues surrounding them where causation and liability have to be proven on the part of the defendant.
+Wrongful death claims have a number of legal issues surrounding them where causation and liability have to be proven on the part of the plaintiff.
 Apart from these, a number of other requirements must be met in order to pursue a wrongful death claim.

 The following elements of liability need to be proven in a valid wrongful death claim:

 - Duty – In any wrongful death claim, it must be proven that the responsible party, also called the defendant, had a duty to protect your loved one from harm.

 - Breach of Duty – The second thing to prove is that the defendant acted negligently or failed to act in a normally expected manner.